 At UMM, students with disabilities are an important part of our campus community.
 Nationwide, the number of college students with disabilities has steadily increased over the past thirty years.
 Today, one in nine college students discloses a disability.

-Students who wish to request “reasonable accommodation” related to a disability based on the protections under Section 504 and the Americans with Disabilities Act, must meet with the Disability Services Coordinator and provide appropriate documentation of the disability.
+Students who wish to request “reasonable accommodation” related to a disability based on the protections under Section 504 and the Americans with Disabilities Act, must meet with the Disability Resource Center Coordinator and provide appropriate documentation of the disability.
 The student and the coordinator will review the disability documentation together and determine reasonable accommodations for each course.

-- Universal Design for Learning
+Universal Design for Learning

-- Equal opportunity learning blueprints to make curriculum easier to learn and understand with a wide array of styles and methods students can master.
+Equal opportunity learning blueprints to make curriculum easier to learn and understand with a wide array of styles and methods students can master.

-- DO-IT (Disabilities, Opportunities, Inter-networking and Technology)
+DO-IT (Disabilities, Opportunities, Inter-networking and Technology)

 The international DO-IT Center (University of Washington) promotes the success of individuals with disabilities in post-secondary education and careers, using technology as an empowering tool.